loopbackio/loopback.io/pages/en/lb2/datasources.json.md

     ```shell
     $ apic create --type datasource
     ?
 Enter the data-source name: mysql-corp
     ?
-Select the connector for mysql: MySQL (supported by StrongLoop)
+Select the connector for mysql-corp: MySQL (supported by StrongLoop)
     ```

     ```shell
     $ slc loopback:datasource
     ?
 Enter the data-source name: mysql-corp
     ?
-Select the connector for mysql: MySQL (supported by StrongLoop)
+Select the connector for mysql-corp: MySQL (supported by StrongLoop)
     ```

     Follow the prompts to name the datasource and select the connector to use.